 Legendary country singer Marty Robbins' high-profile and high-octane hobby found him driving a few trips around the track with NASCAR royalty.
-This ain't Garth Brooks goofing around at spring training.
-Without starting out young or racing a full season, Robbins had a decent career, making him more than a novelty attraction or goodwill ambassador.
+This isn't Garth Brooks goofing around at spring training.
+Without starting young or racing a full season, Robbins had a decent career, making him more than a novelty attraction or goodwill ambassador.

 An Arizona native, Robbins grew up in a time when Bettenhausen was as revered a surname to racing fans as Acuff or Autry was to fans of all things country and western.
-Spending time in Hawaii while in the military sparked a lifelong interest in performing music, but fast times ahead never fully overshadowed an appreciation for faster cars.
+Spending time in Hawaii while in the military sparked a lifelong interest in performing music, but fast times ahead never entirely overshadowed an appreciation for faster cars.